-The obligations pursuant to the 2017 Notes are guaranteed by certain of our existing subsidiaries (the "2017 Subsidiary Guaranters") other than those organized under the laws of the PRC.
-We refer to these guarantees as the 2017 Subsidiary Guarantees.
-Under certain circumstances and subject to certain conditions, a 2017 Subsidiary Guarantee required to be provided by one of our subsidiaries may be replaced by a limited-recourse guarantee (a "2017 JV Subsidiary Guarantee").
-We refer to the subsidiaries providing 2017 JV Subsidiary Guarantees as 2017 JV Subsidiary Guarantors.
-Each of the 2017 Subsidiary Guarantors, jointly and severally, guarantees the due and punctual payment of the principal, any premium and interest on, and all other amounts payable under, the 2017 Notes.
+The obligations pursuant to the August 1 2018 Notes are guaranteed by certain of our existing subsidiaries (the "August 1 2018 Subsidiary Guarantors") other than those organized under the laws of the PRC.
+We refer to these guarantees as the August 1 2018 Subsidiary Guarantees.
+Under certain circumstances and subject to certain conditions, a August 1 2018 Subsidiary Guarantee required to be provided by one of its subsidiaries may be replaced by a limited-recourse guarantee (a "August 1 2018 JV Subsidiary Guarantee").
+We refer to the subsidiaries providing August 1 2018 JV Subsidiary Guarantees as August 1 2018 JV Subsidiary Guarantees as August 1 2018 JV Subsidiary Guarantees the due and punctual payment of the principal, any premium and interest on, and all other amounts payable under, the August 1 2018 Notes.